-The Graduate Division of New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
-Those who comprise our student body hail from around the world and bring with them a variety of experiences and viewpoints.
-Students are both the recipients and providers of the learning process, and the Law School in turn has a vital interest in what they bring to the task of educating each other.
+New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
+Those who comprise our graduate student body hail from around the world and bring with them a variety of experiences and viewpoints.
+As both recipients and providers of the learning process, the Law School has a vital interest in what students bring to the task of educating each other.

-To select the most highly-talented, motivated and intelligent people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications from all eligible persons.
+To select the most highly-talented and motivated people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications from all eligible persons.
 We are additionally committed to making appropriate academic accommodation for admitted students with disabilities.

 We very much encourage you to take the opportunity to highlight how you will contribute to our global community of scholars in your application to our institution.